JaapBarnhoorn/neovim-custom/README.md

 # Custom Neovim setup
-This is a custom Neovim setup for Front-end development, inspired by @josean-dev (Josean Martinez).
+This is a custom Neovim setup for Front-end development, inspired by Kickstart and Josean Martinez.